sail-sg/envpool/examples/acme_examples/README.md

 Acme has only released v0.4.0 on PyPI for now (22/06/03), which is far behind the master codes, where APIs for constructing experiments were added.

-We are using the newest master version (84e0923), so please make sure you install acme using method 4 (https://github.com/deepmind/acme#installation).
+We are using a specific master version (84e0923), so please make sure you install acme using method 4 (https://github.com/deepmind/acme#installation).

 * Others